Where to buy a DnD dice bag

 • Structure: stands upright on the table so you can grab dice mid-session

-• Pockets: keeps sets separated — no digging through a pile
+• Pockets: keeps sets separated — no digging through a pile, no dice scratching each other

 • Durability: survives weekly sessions, travel, and convention floors